tmad4000/Loom2Ticket/replit.md

 ## Overview

-Loom to Ticket is a web application that transforms Loom video transcripts into structured bug tickets using AI.
-Users submit a Loom video URL, and the application automatically extracts the video transcript, analyzes it with Google's Gemini AI, and generates a comprehensive bug ticket with title, description, steps to reproduce, expected/actual behavior, and severity level.
+Loom to Ticket is a web application that transforms Loom video recordings into structured bug tickets using AI vision analysis.
+Users submit a Loom video URL, and the application automatically downloads the video (up to 250MB), uploads it to Google's Gemini Files API, and analyzes the actual video content using Gemini 2.5 Flash with vision capabilities.
+The AI generates a comprehensive bug ticket with title, description, steps to reproduce, expected/actual behavior, environment details, and severity level based on what it observes in the video.

 The application focuses on developer productivity by converting informal video bug reports into formal, structured documentation that can be immediately used in issue tracking systems.
+Unlike transcript-only analysis, video analysis captures visual information like UI interactions, error messages, mouse movements, and environment details that text alone cannot convey.

 ## User Preferences